How to do a Powerful Candle Gazing Meditation in 6 Steps

 • Strengthens intuition and clairvoyance

-Now, it’s worth noting that there is no scientific evidence to support these claims… so take these benefits with a grain of salt.
+Now, it’s worth noting that the scientific evidence to support some of these claims is limited (e.g. very small sample sizes or inconsistent findings)… so if you’re someone that values high quality research and statistics then you may want to take these benefits with a grain of salt.

 lit candle flame in darkness